-The LAUS program is a hierarchy of non-survey methodologies for producing monthly estimates of civilian labor force, employment, unemployment, and the unemployment rate for approximately 7,000 subnational areas.
+The LAUS program is a hierarchy of non-survey methodologies for producing monthly estimates of civilian labor force, employment, unemployment, and the unemployment rate for over 7,500 subnational areas.
 Estimates for states are derived from signal-plus-noise models that use the monthly employment and unemployment measures tabulated from the Current Population Survey (CPS) as the primary inputs.
 Payroll employment estimates from the Current Employment Statistics (CES) survey of establishments and unemployment insurance (UI) claims counts from the state workforce agencies are also used as model inputs to help mitigate volatility in the monthly state-level CPS estimates.
 These models are controlled, or forced to sum, to the national not-seasonally-adjusted employment and unemployment estimates from the CPS.
 They furthermore serve as controls for substate areas, so that the monthly estimates are additive and comparable across geographic levels.

 LAUS data for counties (or city- and town-based labor market areas in the six New England states) are developed through a building-block approach known as the Handbook method.
 For Handbook employment, establishment data from either the CES or Quarterly Census of Employment and Wages (QCEW) are adjusted from a place-of-work basis to a place-of-residence basis using commutation factors calculated from the Census Bureauís American Community Survey (ACS).
 These are added to synthetically-developed components for employment not represented in the establishment series, including agricultural workers, self-employed and unpaid family workers, and private household workers.
 The two broad categories of unemployed persons for the Handbook method are those who were last employed in industries covered by state UI laws and those who either entered the labor force for the first time (new entrants) or reentered after a period of separation (reentrants).
 The "covered" unemployed category further consists of individuals currently receiving UI benefits and those who have exhausted their benefits.
 The number of people currently receiving benefits is obtained directly from an actual count of UI claimants for the reference week.
 The estimate of persons who have exhausted their benefits is based on the number actually exhausting their benefits in previous periods "survived" using a conditional probability approach.
 New entrants and reentrants to the labor force are allocated from CPS-based totals for states to Handbook areas using age-group population shares from the Census Bureauís Population Estimates Program.
 Handbook-based total employment and unemployment estimates finally are controlled to the statewide model-based totals.